 You know (caution, side tracking!) just when you feel you're 100 % oblivious to online ads you see an ad that somehow catches your attention.
-Just noticed a fantastic advert for a peerless wall paneling supplier.
+Just noticed a fantastic advert for an experienced West Edmonton based dental clinic.
 They really deserve the reference 🙂 Ok, i am sorry folks, back to the topic at hand.

 Problem: Hit or Miss strength training